mstatt/tr-104/README.md

 --Launch index.html in a browser

--- Open a file from the dev, dev/css/main.css in an editor make a change and save it, the browser will reflect and render changes.
+-- Open a file from the dev/css/main.css in an editor make a change and save it, the browser will reflect and render changes.

+-- Open the dev/css/main.css to verify that it has been auto-prefixed and minified.

 -- **DO NOT edit styles.css or the changes will be overwritten, main.css and any others you want to add are for editing/development those will get output to styles.css. **